|

 interested in competing on the 4x800m All-Star Relay team (we will have athletes from different schools running together as an East or West team).

-click here.
+here.

 Pentathlon

-A SMAC Meet tradition, we will
+a East/West Meet tradition, SMAC will

 Participating athletes will compete in two field events: the shot put and long jump, and three running